deckhouse/virtualization/docs/ADMIN_GUIDE.md

 Additional requirements can be specified for each range of cores:

-1. Memory — specify either:
+1. Memory — specify:

-- Minimum and maximum memory for all cores in the range,
+    - Either minimum and maximum memory for all cores in the range,
     - Either the minimum and maximum memory per core (`memoryPerCore`).

 2. Allowed fractions of cores (`coreFractions`) — a list of allowed values (for example, [25, 50, 100] for 25%, 50%, or 100% core usage).